-- Kensington and Chelsea.
-The contours (changes in colours) show how the pollution gradient changes, with distance, away from the heavily trafficked A40 Westway.
-NO2 concentrations are predicted to be higher along the northern boundary of the school, which is closest to the main road. - 4.2.3.
+4.2.3.
 Nearly 50% of NO_x emissions in London are from road transport.
 Vehicle emissions data for the LAEI modelled road links within 200m of the school, split by source, have been analysed to identify the key sources contributing to NO2 in the vicinity of the school.
-The pie chart below show that HGVs and buses / coaches account for just 7% of the total traffic but contribute 35% of the transport related NOX emissions locally.
+The pie chart below shows that HGVs account for 7% of the total traffic but contribute 33% of the transport related NO_x emissions locally.

-Figure 6 - Road Transport NOx Emissions and Volumes
+Figure 6 - Road Transport NO_x Emissions and Volumes